Is it safe to use Blish HUD?

 Note: ArenaNet does not review, approve, or endorse any third-party program.
 Each use of such a program is made by an account holder at their own risk.

-If you find a module or feature which you believe directly violates an ArenaNet policy, please reach out to us.
+Finally, if you find a module or feature which you believe directly violates an ArenaNet policy, please reach out to us on Discord.

 How does Blish HUD work?